Changing Lives through Sports

 Since our first event in 1987, our organization has used athletics to challenge adaptive men, women and children to accomplish goals they never thought possible.
 We strongly believe that “The Exceptional Athlete Matters.”

-Through every World T.E.A.M.
-Sports event:
+Through every World T.E.A.M. event:

 • Participants with disabilities build their self-confidence and enhance their physical fitness.

 • The adaptive and able-bodied participants learn to work together as a team to overcome physical, emotional and technical challenges.

 • The disabled are a moving inspiration to able-bodied participants and to spectators who see that individuals with disabilities can meet challenges beyond anyone’s imagination.